Cambridge Judge Business School

 Judge’s Career Services Office offers MBA students career development support from the start of their time at the school.
 Resources available to Judge students include self-assessment tools, a series of skill developing workshops, and individual feedback sessions with industry experts and Career Development Managers.
 The office’s Career Development Programme, which lasts one week over the first and second terms, further prepares students for their job searches through tailored assessment exercises and the opportunity to create a career action plan.
 Due to the MBA program’s shorter length, on-campus employer presentations and recruiting begin as early as October and run through June.

-Ninety-three percent of Judge students who graduated in 2018 received job offers within three months of their graduation.
-The average package salary for the class was £95,779.
-Twenty-two percent of graduates chose to work in the consulting sector, while 17% percent of the class accepted positions in finance.
-The technology sector absorbed 20% of the graduating class as well.
+Ninety-four percent of Judge students who graduated in 2022 received job offers within three months of their graduation.
+The average package salary for the class was £96,429.
+Twenty-five percent of graduates chose to work in the consulting sector, while 30% percent of the class accepted positions in finance.
+The technology sector absorbed 11% of the graduating class as well.
 In lower numbers, graduates also found work in industries such as e-commerce, telecoms, and not-for-profit NGO, among others.

-Twenty percent of the Class of 2018 took on consulting functions.
-Finance was second in line of the function pack, with 15% of the class taking general consulting positions.
-Ten percent pursued business development functions, while the rest of the class rounded out in general management, corporate planning, marketing, and more.
+Twenty-four percent of the Class of 2022 took on consultancy functions.
+Corporate planning/strategy was second in line of the function pack, with 12% of the class taking strategic positions.
+Twelve percent pursued finance functions and 9% pursued product management functions, while the rest of the class rounded out in general management, corporate planning, marketing/sales, and more.

-The tuition for the 2019-2020 academic year at Judge is £55,000.
-The school estimates that single students will have additional accommodation, textbook and meal expenses ranging from £7,500 to £13,000 depending on whether they live in a College or in a private apartment, leading the overall cost of attending the program to be between £62,500 and £68,000.
+The tuition for the 2023-2024 academic year at Judge is £64,000.
+The school estimates that single students will have additional accommodation, textbook and meal expenses of about £17,668 depending on whether they live in a College or in a private apartment, leading the overall cost of attending the program to be about £81,668.

 Judge and the larger University of Cambridge offer a number of scholarships for students in need of financial assistance in order to fund their degree.
 Students hoping for financial support are encouraged to apply early, as many of the scholarship deadlines are in October.
 Scholarships directly tied to Judge are determined on a range of factors, from academic excellence and cultural background to gender and previous work sector.
 Judge automatically considers all admitted students for scholarships offered through the schools; however, students applying for University-wide scholarships must apply separately to the MBA program and for the specific scholarships.
 In addition, the school notes that there are a variety of external scholarships available to applicants.
 For accepted students who need further financial support, Judge offers a loan option with a local branch of a global bank.
 The school also provides information about country-specific loan opportunities.